gispeople/gruntimaps/GruntiMaps.WebAPI/SpriteSrc/README.md

 spritezero --ratio=4 t\satellite-v9@4x sprites\satellite-v9\_svg\
 ```

-- finally, copy the results into the WebAPI `wwwroot/sprites` directory.
+- finally, copy the results from the `t` directory into the WebAPI `wwwroot/sprites` directory.